katr/im-only-resting/README.md

 [User Guide](../../wiki/UserGuide) | [Downloads](http://www.swensensoftware.com/im-only-resting) | [Release Notes](../../wiki/ReleaseNotes) | [Issues](../../issues)

 ---
-> NOTE: If the Mainform designer fails to load, this is because it writes invalid \0 entries in the code.
+> **NOTE**: If the Mainform designer fails to load, this is because it writes invalid \0 entries in the code.
->       If you search and replace \0 with nothing your form will load
+>       If you search the designer code in MainForm.Designer.cs and replace \0 with nothing your form will load.
 >       Don't know why it's writing these values.

 ---